cyk/ember-seamless-immutable/README.md

 :warning: **Experimental.** A noop function is defined on all objects made immutable to circumvent Ember defining meta properties on them.

-:warning: **Array prototype extension incompatiblity.** This add-on is incompatible with the Ember array prototype extension.
+:warning: **Array prototype extension incompatibility.** This add-on is incompatible with the Ember array prototype extension.
 For instructions on disabling prototype extensions [consult the Ember guide](http://guides.emberjs.com/v1.13.0/configuring-ember/disabling-prototype-extensions/).

 ### Why Addon?